 Audre Lorde (February 18, 1934 – November 17, 1992) was a Caribbean-American writer, radical feminist, womanist, lesbian, and civil rights activist.
 In her own words, Lorde was a "black, lesbian, mother, warrior, poet".
 Her poems and essays focused on civil rights issues, feminism, and the expression of black female identity.
 Lorde is best known for technical mastery and emotional expression in her poetry, particularly the poems which express anger and outrage at civil and social injustices she observed throughout her life.
 She was a champion of intersectional feminism and life-long explorer of her own identity and the universal identity of African-American women.
 She died of liver cancer in 1992, at the age of 58.

-The "School of Thought" collection, designed by Mars Five and Philadelphia Printworks, represents the double consciousness experienced by African diaspora in America and creates a safe space for the praxis of liberation.
+The "School of Thought" collection, designed by Mars Five and Philadelphia Printworks, represents the double consciousness experienced by the African diaspora in America and creates a safe space for the praxis of liberation.
 The collection imagines a different world where colleges and institutions have been established based on the philosophies of Marcus Garvey, Audre Lorde, Ida B. Wells, Harriet Tubman, George Washington Carver and James Baldwin.

 Adult sizes can be found here.